Sensory Stories # 55: Sensory Intelligence® and Dementia/Alzheimer’s disease

 Dementia is the umbrella term for a decline in mental ability with Alzheimer’s being the most common type of dementia.
 It is a disease of the brain that affects memory, cognitive function and communication.
 Caring for such an individual is complex and even as someone who is just visiting them, there are so many things to consider with regard to the visit and their long-term care.
 Watch the video to hear Marieta’s sensory tips on how to enhance the time you spend with people diagnosed with dementia, Alzheimer’s and mental illness in general.

 #sensoryintelligence #alzheimer #alzheimersawareness #dementia #disorientated #calm #tone #voice #approach #deeppressure #carer #breaks #wellness #checkin #mentalhealth #sensoryprocessing

 👉 Check out our website for more information and remember to subscribe.

 👉 Get a FREE, quick and easy introduction to assessing your sensory style by taking our Sensory Quiz™.

-👉 If you want to know how your sensory thresholds work and what movement will be best for you, do our online Sensory Matrix™ and learn new things about yourself.
+👉 If you want to know how your sensory thresholds work, do our online Sensory Matrix™ and learn new things about yourself.

 👩🏼🎓 Marieta qualified as an Occupational Therapist in 1999 and has been living out her vocational passion since then: helping clients achieve happy, healthy, productive lives.
 She has been part of the Sensory Intelligence® team since 2017.
 Marieta has a special interest in combining neurology, sensory regulation and human behaviour in the modern world, thereby facilitating self-awareness and improved quality of life for clients.
 Due to the increase of stressors in people’s everyday lives, she enjoys guiding people towards better understanding of their own Sensory Matrix™ scores.